mrsarm/jshell-plugin/README.md

-This is a fork of the project https://github.com/bitterfox/jshell-gradle-plugin , I forked it because the original project is not receiving patches and this version solve some issues and adds the following features:
+This is a fork of the project https://github.com/bitterfox/jshell-gradle-plugin , I forked it because the original project is not receiving patches and this version solves some issues and adds the following features:

  - It works with **multi-module projects**
  - There is no need to set the env variable `JAVA_OPTS` with a bunch of